 If you have PAD or another vascular disease, limb preservation not only helps you keep your limbs, in some instances, it may even prolong or save your life.
 Avoiding amputation maximizes your quality of life by making it easier to stay active and reduce your risk of chronic diseases and depression.

-To find out if you’re a good candidate for limb preservation, your Vascular and Vein Institute of the South specialist reviews your symptoms, asks questions about your medical history, and completes a physical exam.
+To find out if you’re a good candidate for limb preservation, one of our specialists will review your symptoms, asks questions about your medical history, and complete a physical exam.

 They might recommend angiography, blood tests, lower leg blood pressure measurements (ankle/brachial index), other blood pressure tests, or vascular ultrasound to diagnose the severity of vascular disease and develop a treatment plan.